 But, social media is not just a promotional channel, it’s probably the most interesting channel for customer development.
 When David built his own startup, Radian6, a social media monitoring platform that was later acquired by SalesForce, social media and listening to what people were saying, was baked in the culture of the company, at the executive level.
 So, while most startups look at social media and marketing like if it was an administrative task, Radian6 had all the founders, like the CEO, the Head of Product, the CMO, constantly interacting with people online.

 “To me, social media, is an extension of the real world, you don’t separate the two – it’s a communication feedback channel, not just a promotional channel.”
 Therefore, social media plays a big role in the early days of any startup because, as David puts it: “in the really early days you don’t know if your product is gonna hit that nail on the head, you think you do, but you don’t, and the whole idea is that you need to get it out there in front of as many people as possible, to get their feedback.”

 How to create real relationships with customers and influencers

 In order for all of this to work, David kept on insisting on this thought: “think of customers like people and think of marketing like creating relationships”.
 You need to show people that you’re interested, that you care.

 Be relevant, by creating interesting content and building things that matter to your audience, be personal, by creating a context that’s specific to that person in particular, and grab people’s attention, by telling them how you’re gonna help them right now.

-And for this particular point David gave me a simple example.
-“I get thousands of emails and it takes me like quarter of a second to find out if it’s some generic message or a bunch of junk and then I instantly delete it.
+And for this particular point, David gave me a simple example.
+“I get thousands of emails and it takes me like a quarter of a second to find out if it’s some generic message or a bunch of junk and then I instantly delete it.
 It’s the ones that actually care enough about what I’m up to and bother to check it out that get my attention, those who give me a reason to care.
 It’s someone that took the time to do some research and put some personality into the email.”